classroomtechtools/ContextManager/README.md

 **Error Handling**

-If the error function returns `null`, the error is "swallowed" (not raised as an error), and the error object itself is returned by `.execute`.
-If the error function has not been declared, the default behaviour is that it returns `undefined`.
+If the error function returns `null`, the error is "muted", which means it is not raised as an error, same behaviour as `muteHttpExceptions` when using `UrlFetchApp.fetch`.
+Return null in the error function means that any error, if it occurs, it is returned by `.execute`.
+If the error function has not been declared, the default behaviour is that it is not muted, i.e. it is raised.

 **Body returning value**